bootlin/snagboot/README.md

 Note that Snagfactory support is only included in the "gui" package variant: `pip install snagboot[gui]`

+Some [benchmark results](https://github.com/bootlin/snagboot/blob/main/docs/snagfactory_benchmarks.md) are provided in the Snagfactory docs.

 If you encounter issues, please take a look at the [troubleshooting](https://github.com/bootlin/snagboot/blob/main/docs/troubleshooting.md) section.